Quick Start

 It’s ephemeral because any changes to the chain are reset after each restart, providing a nice deterministic workflow for testing transactions during development.

-The config for you devnet lives inside your trix.toml
+The config for you devnet lives inside the devnet.toml

-Notice that the config allows you to define test wallets that can be used as parties in your test transactions.
-When the devnet starts, these wallets will be configured automatically with the specified initial balances.
+Notice that the config allows you to define the initial UTxO set of the network.
+When the devnet starts, these UTxO will be part of the genesis block using the specified balances.

 To start the devnet process, run the following command: